Last week, we looked at YSlow and its uses (you can find the article here).

 Using a CDN

 A CDN is a must for any high performing website.
-A CDN is a Content Delivery Network which is basically a collection of servers that host content files like images, videos etc. The reason CDN-enabled websites perform faster than those that don’t are simply attributed to server load.
+CDN is a Content Delivery Network which is basically a collection of servers that host content files like images, videos etc. The reason CDN-enabled websites perform faster than those that don’t are simply attributed to server load.

 The idea of data being distributed across multiple servers ensures greater speed.
 This is because CDN severs are distributed geographically and the server serving a particular user is chosen based on the user-server proximity.
 A user in India will love to access the content from a server in China rather than in the UK.